Pérez Zeledón (canton): Demographics

+Pérez Zeledón had an estimated population of 156,917 people in 2022, up from the 134,534 inhabitants it had at the time of the 2011 census.

+According to a publication by the United Nations Development Programme, Pérez Zeledón had a Human Development Index of 0.746.

 Economy

-The canton of Pérez Zeledón's economic development has been characterized mostly by agriculture, livestock, trade, industry and tourism.
-One factor that has driven this economic development is the canton's unique geographic positioning; making it a sort of 'bridge' between Costa Rica's capital (San José) and the southern areas of the country, especially those that border Panamá.
+The canton of Pérez Zeledón's economic development has been characterized mainly through agriculture, livestock, trade, industry, and tourism.
+One factor that has driven this economic development is the canton's unique geographic positioning, which makes it a sort of 'bridge' between Costa Rica's capital (San José) and the southern areas of the country, especially those that border Panamá.